ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: codeblock}

-2. Update the Action with the updated contents of `hello.js`:
+2. Update the action with the updated contents of `hello.js`:

   ```
   ibmcloud wsk action update hello hello.js